 - People will learn collaboratively, no matter where they are.
 Um, yes, and…?
 They’re already doing this, and we’ve been social learners for as long as we’ve existed.
 The possibilities in virtual worlds to collaboratively create in 3D I still think is potentially cool, but even as the technology limitations come down, the cognitive limitations remain.
 I’m big on social learning, but mediating it through technology strikes me as just a natural step, not transformation.

 - AI will banish intellectual tedium.
 Everything is awesome.
 Now we’re getting a wee bit hypish.
 The fact that software can parse text and create questions is pretty impressive.
 And questions about semantic knowledge aren’t going to transform education.
-Whether the questions are developed by hand, or by machine, questions are not intrinsically interesting.
+Whether the questions are developed by hand, or by machine, they aren’t likely on their own to lead to new abilities to do.
 And AI is not yet to the level (nor will it be soon) where it can take content and create compelling activities that will drive learners to apply knowledge and make it meaningful.

 - We will maximize our mental potential with wearables and neural implants.
 Ok, now we’re getting confused and a wee bit silly.
 Wearables are cool, and in cases where they can sense things about you and the world means they can start doing some very interesting AR.
 But transformative?
 This still seems like a push.
 And neural implants?
 I don’t like surgery, and messing with my nervous system when you still don’t really understand it?
 No thanks.
 There’s a lot more to it than managing to adjust firing to control limbs.
 The issue is again about the semantics: if we’re not getting meaning, it’s not really fundamental.
 And given that our conscious representations are scattered across our cortex in rich patterns, this just isn’t happening soon (nor do I want that much connection; I don’t trust them not to ‘muck about’).